sauravkmr992/sauravkmr992/README.md

 ### Hello,

-This is Saurav Kumar working as Data Engineer in Wipro.
+This is Saurav Kumar working as Data Engineer in Valiance Solutions.

 In my work currently, I use `SSIS` to handle all of my ETL use cases and `SSMS` for all the data definition and manipulation tasks.
 In my current role I have written many complex and efficient T-SQL queries to make the data ready to be analysed.
 I believe , I have a good intution for the data which I have developed through consistent practise.Apart